dhall-lang/dhall-lang/standard/types.md

 inferred type of the body of the λ-expression (`b`).

 Carefully note that the above rule requires that the inferred function type must be well-typed.
+The type-checking step for the function type triggers a kind check which disallows dependent function types.

+### Lambdas

+You can create new (anonymous) functions using a λ:

+    ↑(1, x, 0, (Γ₀, x : A)) = Γ₁   Γ₁ ⊢ b : B   Γ₀ ⊢ ∀(x : A) → B : k
+    ─────────────────────────────────────────────────────────────────
+    Γ₀ ⊢ λ(x : A) → b : ∀(x : A) → B

+The type of a λ-expression is a function type whose input type (`A`) is the same as the type of the bound variable and whose output type (`B`) is the same as the inferred type of the body of the λ-expression (`b`).

-The type-checking step for the function type disallows certain types of functions.
+Carefully note that the above rule requires that the inferred function type must be well-typed.
+The type-checking step for the function type disallows dependent function types.

 ### Function types

-A function type is only well-typed if the input and output type are well-typed:
+A function type is only well-typed if the input and output type are well-typed and if the inferred kinds of the input and output type are allowed by the kind
+check:

     Γ₀ ⊢ A :⇥ i   ↑(1, x, 0, (Γ₀, x : A)) = Γ₁   Γ₁ ⊢ B :⇥ o   ⊢ i ↝ o